Pivot-Madagascar/pridec-docker/README.md

 ### Use `docker compose build` directly (manual install)

-You can also use the application directly via `docker compose
+You can also use the application directly via `docker compose`.
+This will take about 15 minutes the first time it is run.

 ```
 docker compose build